 Clayton Kershaw, LHP

-Two-time All-Star won the National League Cy Young Award and a Gold Glove in 2011.
-He reached the majors less than two years after he was named the 2006 ALL-USA Player of the Year from Highland Park (Dallas).
+Four-time All-Star and two-time National League Cy Young Award winner reached the majors less than two years after he was named the 2006 ALL-USA Player of the Year from Highland Park (Dallas).

 Joe Mauer, C